chaosparrot/talon_hud/README.md

 	user.add_hud_log("event", "What I like to drink most is wine that belongs to others")
 ```

+The ability bar

+This widget is meant as a place for commands that continually shift in availability or in a timed manner.
+It includes visualisations for 'cooldown' and 'channel' periods, much like you would see in an MMORPG.
+It also allows for control visualisation, briefly blinking bigger upon activation.

 # Commands

 All the commands of this repository can be found in commands.talon .
 A brief rundown of the commands is listed here: